Date: 29 Jul 1981

-Soon after Vishal Mehrotra disapeared his father recieved a letter from a man that said that he might know the identity of a man that he thought had taken Vishal Mehrotra to Durford Abbey Farm from Putney.
+Soon after Vishal Mehrotra disappeared his father received a letter from a man that said that he might know the identity of a man that he thought had taken Vishal Mehrotra to Durford Abbey Farm from Putney.
 The police actually traced the writer of the letter, but no developments were made.

 An open verdict was returned at his inquest in 1983, but the Coroner said that he thought that foul play was likely.

-It was reported in 2020 that the police interviewed three men that had been convicted and given prison sentences for child abuse at a school in the south east over is disappeareance and that it was found that one of them had written a confidential report in 1983 that he titled 'Vishal', which was about caring for Asian children in the UK.
+It was reported in 2020 that the police interviewed three men that had been convicted and given prison sentences for child abuse at a school in the south east over Vishal Mehrotra's disappearance and that it was found that one of them had written a confidential report in 1983 that he titled 'Vishal', which was about caring for Asian children in the UK.
 However, the police said that they had no plans to make any further inquiries.